 The information on this page is for students who plan to live in Reno, Nev. to attend the Davidson Academy public day school located on the University of Nevada, Reno campus.
-For those interested in the Davidson Academy Online High School, opening in 2017-2018 for students living anywhere in the United States, please visit the Online High School section of our website.
+For those interested in the Davidson Academy Online High School starting with eighth grade for students living anywhere in the United States, please visit the Online High School section of our website.

 You will see separate pages on the menu for the Reno school's Qualification Criteria, How to Apply and the Application Review Process.
 We have also compiled the following FAQs specific to our admissions process.